Advice for businesses

 If you have reason to believe that your 2017 rateable value is incorrect, you'll need to do the following:

 - Check: review and confirm the facts about your property held by the VOA

 - Challenge: once the facts are established, explain why you believe your valuation is wrong

 If you’re still not satisfied following a challenge, you can appeal to the VOA.

 An appeal on your 2017 rateable value is not possible until you have followed the Check and Challenge process.

-Ratepayers do not have to be represented in discussions about their rateable value or their business rates bill.
+You don't have to be represented in discussions about the rateable value of your property or your business rates bill.